tal-shahar/rubiks-cube/README.md

 1. **Basic Navigation**: Drag the mouse to rotate the cube view
 2. **Zoom Control**: Use mouse scroll to zoom in/out
 3. **Face Rotation**: Click the colored face buttons or use keyboard shortcuts
+4. **Middle Layer Rotations**: Try the M, E, S buttons for advanced rotations
+5. **Custom Keybindings**: Click "⚙️ Customize Keys" to set up your preferred shortcuts
-4. **Auto Rotation**: Toggle the "Auto Rotate" button to see continuous rotation
+6. **Auto Rotation**: Toggle the "Auto Rotate" button to see continuous rotation
-5. **Scrambling**: Click "Scramble" to see a random scramble sequence
+7. **Scrambling**: Click "Scramble" to see a random scramble sequence
-6. **Reset**: Click "Reset" to return to the solved state
+8. **Reset**: Click "Reset" to return to the solved state

 ## Features in Detail